 Workshop in Archeology

-Certified Archeological Technician (CAT) candidates seeking credit for their certification program must attend both sessions; limit 8.
+Certified Archeological Technician (CAT) candidates seeking credit for their certification program must attend both sessions.

 Details and directions to the venue are in the flyer below: